MicrosoftDocs/learn/learn-pr/azure/defender-iot-plan-deployment/includes/2-describe-process-to-deploy.md

 - Assign sites and zones based on your sensor plans.
 - Download and save each OT sensor's activation file.

-Your onboarding team, which can include IoT and OT engineers, will need appropriate Azure roles, such as Admin or Security Admin, to complete onboarding and management tasks.
+Your onboarding team, which can include IoT and OT engineers, needs appropriate Azure roles, such as Admin or Security Admin, to complete onboarding and management tasks.

 ## Site networking setup